davsk/WealthInnovationsCa/content/services/index.md

 date: 2017-03-02T12:00:00-05:00
 draft: true
 description:
-noindex: false
+noindex: true
 # comments: false
 nav_weight: 1000
 nav_icon:
   vendor: bootstrap
   name: toggles
   color: '#e24d0e'
-series:
+# series:
-  - Tutorial
+#  - Tutorial
-categories:
+# categories:
 #  -
 tags:
 #  -
 images:
 menu:
   main:
     weight: 100
     params:
       icon:
         vendor: bs
         name: book
         color: '#e24d0e'
 ---
-OUR FLEXIBLE SUITE OF SERVICES TAILORED TO MEET YOUR CURRENT AND FUTURE NEEDS.
+OUR FLEXIBLE SUITE OF SERVICES IS TAILORED TO MEET YOUR CURRENT AND FUTURE NEEDS.

-You are busy balancing a family life with a demanding business or professional career.
+You are busy balancing family life with a demanding business or professional career.
 There's little time to focus on the financial decisions that will help us to live well during our retirement.

 **Wealth Innovations doesn't just manage money.
 We manage lives.**